Equity Between Man and Man

 The central discovery wrought in a man by the ancient mystery religions was the discovery “I am divine.”
 The crucial discovery wrought in a man by Christianity is the experience “thou art divine.”
 It is only reflected in another that we can see the eternal Self which we are, but not yet.
 Christ can only make his home in a “relation between two persons.”
 For a relation between more than two implies the relation between each two – where two or three are gathered together.

 If the incarnation of Christ be indeed at the centre of the evolution of the Earth, then, as only 2,000 years have elapsed since it occurred, we can hardly in our time have touched the threshold of the age of Christianity.
 For contrast this paltry 2,000 years with the æons that have preceded it and the æons that are still to follow!
 Such is in fact the view of Spiritual Science.
-We also realise, when we begin to get that firmer grasp of the evolution of consciousness which it assures, that the fourth post-Atlantean Age (beginning with the year of the foundation of Rome and ending in 1413 A.D.), while it was in some few respects the best, was in many other the worst adapted of all for understanding the great Event which it brought to Earth.
+We also realise, when we begin to get that firmer grasp of the evolution of consciousness which it assures, that the fourth post-Atlantean Age (beginning with the year of the foundation of Rome and ending in 1413 A.D.), while it was in some few respects the best, was in many others the worst adapted of all for understanding the great Event which it brought to Earth.
 It was, for example, an age in which the institution of slavery was widespread and acknowledged.
 The word “equity” (Latin æquus) is closely bound up with the notion of equality.
-If we recollect all these things and if we also carry in our minds a sense of the great spiritual significance of this recognition of an equality of status as between two persons (a feeble attempt has just been made to this put before the reader), then it becomes a simpler matter to comprehend the really very strange and distinctive quality of this equity – this ‘roguish thing’ as one of the old common lawyers called it – which springs rather suddenly into prominence in England at the dawn of the fifth post-Atlantean Age.
+If we recollect all these things and if we also carry in our minds a sense of the great spiritual significance of this recognition of an equality of status as between two persons (a feeble attempt has just been made to put this before the reader), then it becomes a simpler matter to comprehend the really very strange and distinctive quality of this equity – this ‘roguish thing’ as one of the old common lawyers called it – which springs rather suddenly into prominence in England at the dawn of the fifth post-Atlantean Age.
 Then too (and there is much more that could be said, were there space) in spite of all the nonsense which no doubt has been talked, in spite of all the base uses which the growth of technical equity has served, and of which something is shortly to be said, it is impossible not to abandon prejudice and admit that the true body of equity has a certain breath of fragrance about it and that that fragrance is the fragrance of Christianity itself.

 One of the most remarkable things in Rudolf Steiner’s book, The Threefold Commonwealth, is the way in which he identifies with the three members or systems of the modern State the triple ideal of the French Revolution – Liberty, Equality and Fraternity.
 He points out that the ideal of the equality of all men is indeed capable of realisation, but that it will be realised only if it is understood to what sphere of the whole social organism, and thus to what aspect of the individual human being, it applies.
 To be an expression of the equality of all men is characteristic of the politico-legal structure of the State, of that life of reciprocal rights which corresponds in man himself to the life of feeling, out of which his private social relations with other men are built up.
 In other respects men are not equal.

 Now the phenomenon of equity and the way in which, originating in the sphere of rights, it has gradually spread outward and incorporated itself in a metamorphosed form into the economic life, throws much light on this conception.
-It is characteristic of the three members of systems of the modern State to interpenetrate in this way, just as it is characteristic of the threefold man.
+It is characteristic of the three members or systems of the modern State to interpenetrate in this way, just as it is characteristic of the threefold man.
 The important thing is that they should be able to be separated in our thinking about them.
 And the history of Equity assists us to do this.
 We trace its progress from the rights sphere, through a changing conception of property, into the economic sphere.
 But its nature is such that in doing so we do not easily lose sight of its essentially juristic origin.
 Thus, equity enables us to feel how equality, not the abstract uniformity of the bureaucratic foot-rule, not ‘standardisation’ but equality in a truly inward and truly human sense, is at the very heart of the life of rights.

 So far it is only the first stage of this progress from the rights sphere into the economic sphere at which we have looked.
 We have seen how the emergence of social and economic life from feudalism has been very closely connected in this country with the solvent influence exerted by the doctrines of equity on the conception of property.
 A man’s land might at law be tied up in all sorts of complicated ways connected with his family status, so that, for example, he could not sell it, even though he might wish to go and live somewhere else, nor could he dispose of it as he desired in his will.
 Or again he might wish to sell without going through the elaborate public ceremony which the law required in the case of real property.
 In such circumstances he could escape many of his difficulties by providing that A should “own” the land, but that A should hold it for the benefit of B (who might possibly be himself).